 Spring and fall candidates participate in the semester in which they are approved as a candidate for graduation.
 Since there is no summer commencement exercise, summer candidates for graduation choose to participate in the preceding spring commencement if they enroll and apply for graduation by the published deadline, or the fall commencement ceremony immediately after their summer graduation.
 The graduation application should be marked for summer graduation.
 There is also a space for those planning to graduate in the summer to indicate which ceremony they prefer.

-No; however you still have to apply for graduation, fill out candidate information work (available during the fifth week of school and due by the end of the 7th week of school), and meet all graduation requirements.
+No; however you still have to apply for graduation, fill out candidate information as soon as you are approved as a candidate for graduation, and meet all graduation requirements.
 Your cooperation is appreciated in letting us know that you won't be attending so that we can plan seating accordingly.
 A word of caution: You may not wish to participate in commencement, but your family may have other ideas.
 Even if you think you aren't going to attend, we advise you to order a cap and gown.
 There is no additional cost, and if your family changes your mind for you, you will be prepared.

 There is a graduation fee of $35 which is the only cost imposed by the University.
 That fee is charged to your University account when your application for graduation is approved.
 It covers administrative costs of evaluating your eligibility to graduate, preparing your diploma, postage, etc. Your cap and gown are free.
 If you choose to purchase souvenir tassels, announcements, rings, a diploma cover or frame, etc., there will be additional costs based on those choices.

 Yes.
 You will need to provide proof of enrollment (see the instructions attached to the graduation application) and when the course is finished, have your official transcript(s) sent to the Registrar's Office.